Lemon Rice Recipe (Chitranna)

 Cook for 2-3 minutes.

-Check for salt and add more if required.
+Check for salt and lemon juice and add more if required.
 Serve hot.

 Frequently Asked Questions

 Spread the hot cooked rice on a baking tray in a thin layer.
-Now cover the tray with cling wrap and refrigerate for 30 minutes or freeze for 15 minutes to cool down the rice quickly.
+Cover the tray with cling wrap and refrigerate for 30 minutes or freeze for 15 minutes to cool the rice quickly.

 Storage Suggestions